The 2018 Farm Bill Explained

 As farmers transition their crops to embrace another wild west green rush, there are still many unknowns about what is and isn’t legal pertaining to hemp cultivation, manufacturing and sales of hemp-derived products.
 The United States Department of Agriculture is expected to put federal law into place by the fall of 2019 to have a more regulated 2020 season.

 Expect updates about the law as we at Clone Connect are keeping a watchful eye and updating our information when it becomes available.
+Because our readers and audience are most concerned with the buying and selling of CBD hemp flower, hemp clones and hemp seeds, we will focus updates on those topics.
 But for now, below are outlines of what you need to know about the 2018 Farm Bill, in particular what it does and doesn’t do.

 The High Level Overview